-When the current in the overcurrent unit exceeds the pickup value, the normally closed contacts open, allowing positive potential to be applied to the carrier transmitter.
-The moving contact will also close to energize the trip circuit.
+When the current in the overcurrent unit exceeds the pick-up value the contacts open, allowing positive potential to be applied to the carrier transmitter.

 A transformer and varistor assembly is used in conjunction with the overcurrent unit.
 The transformer is of the saturating type which limits the energy to the overcurrent unit and reduces the burden on the operating CT.